System Design Space

 Recommendations

-Start with bounded contexts where concurrency, fault tolerance, and realtime behavior are business-critical.
+Look for bounded contexts where concurrency, fault tolerance, and realtime behavior truly matter to the business.

 References